LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Introduction

-While existing work identifies agentic biases, risk-based optimization and bayesian digital-twins, it overlooks a critical requirement for robust autonomy in 6G (TM Forum Levels 4/5): \emph{uncertainty quantification and communication} in LLM-based agentic systems.
+While existing work identifies agentic biases, risk-based optimization, and Bayesian digital-twins, it overlooks a critical requirement for robust autonomy in 6G (TM Forum Levels 4/5): \emph{uncertainty quantification and communication} in LLM-based agentic systems.
 Autonomous components must convey the confidence of their decisions.
 Failure to model this introduces \emph{uncertainty neglect bias}, where low-confidence predictions are treated as high-confidence facts.
 This erroneous certainty can propagate throughout the multi-agent system, causing cascading failures, suboptimal resource allocation, and ultimately undermining network stability.
-This paper addresses this critical gap by \begin{itemize} \item Proposing a risk-aware negotiation framework in 6G LLM agents using Conditional Value-at-Risk to mitigate uncertainty neglect bias, shifting agentic reasoning from simple averages to tail-end latency risk at a practical confidence level $\alpha=0.99999$ for 6G critical services; \item Introducing a mechanism for epistemic uncertainty awareness, compelling agents and tools to quantify and \emph{propagate} confidence in their own predictions to prevent decisions based on unreliable data; \item Validating the framework in a 6G eMBB/URLLC inter-slice negotiation, showing it eliminates SLA violations and quantifies the trade-off between reliability (reduced latency) and network efficiency (energy savings). \end{itemize}
+This paper addresses this critical gap by: \begin{itemize} \item Proposing a risk-aware negotiation framework for 6G LLM agents that mitigates uncertainty neglect bias by shifting agentic reasoning from simple averages to an \emph{Uncertainty-Adjusted Conditional Value-at-Risk} ($\widetilde{\text{CVaR}}_{\alpha}$).
+This mathematically enforces a strict Greedy Guardband to secure tail-end latency risk at a practical confidence level of $\alpha=0.99999$ for critical 6G services. \item Introducing a mechanism for epistemic uncertainty awareness that compels agents and internal tools (Digital Twins) to quantify and \emph{propagate} prediction confidence.
+This dynamically penalizes low-confidence data, preventing rigid decisions based on unreliable state estimations. \item Designing a hybrid, privacy-preserving architecture that leverages locally deployed, fast-inference 1-billion-parameter LLM \texttt{otel-llm-1b-it} \cite{otel2026}) for strategic reasoning.
+This is further augmented by a deterministic 2D Proportional-Integral-Derivative (PID) algorithm to guarantee multi-resource (Bandwidth and Edge CPU) constraint feasibility. \item Validating the framework via 200 trials of a 6G eMBB/URLLC inter-slice negotiation, demonstrating that the proposed approach strictly eliminates tail SLA violations, captures the trade-off between reliability and energy efficiency, and proves edge-deployable real-time capabilities via sub-1.5-second inference bounds on a single RTX A4000 GPU. \end{itemize}